 The second faculty member, Santiago Utima, shared his overall positive experience working with VStitcher,“ I have always delved into the technical aspect of the design process.
-It is the first time that I found a software that has interesting tools that have the ability to match digital with reality.”
+It is the first time that I found a clothing design app that has interesting tools that have the ability to match digital with reality.”

 We’re inspired by educators like Karina and look forward to following the students’ journeys as they continue to explore the world of 3D apparel, gaining the tools to thrive in such a dynamic and fast-evolving industry.